FelixAhrens/News-App-API-and-JSON-Udacity-Android-Java-Course/README.md

 Udacity Android Basic Course

 Project 6: Create a News App with Networking.
-Use API and parsing JASON.
+Use API from a Newssite and parsing JASON.